emmaC11/Caesar-Cipher/README.md

 | Validation - max key range | When the encrypt/decrypt button is clicked, an alert will be displayed informing the user that the input is invalid & the encryption/decryption will not occurr | Click 'encrypt', enter 'myTesting' in the 'MESSAGE TO ENCRYPT' field.
 Enter '52' in the 'KEY NUMBER:' field.
 Click 'encrypt' button | An alert was displayed with the message "`Fields cannot be left blank.
 Fields cannot have spaces.
 The key value must be greater than 0 and less than 52", there were no outputs the encryption function did not trigger |

-## Bugs Identified During Testing
-* Add content when compleying manual testing

-## Bugs Identified During Development
+## Bugs Identified During Development & Testing
 * When I was pushing my code, the index.html file was untracked.
 I discovered this bug when I could not see the index.html file in my [GitHub Repo](https://github.com/emmaC11/Caesar-Cipher).
 I solved this bug by using a 'git add index.html' command, then doing a git push.
 * Using the css height property in percentages was not working when trying to set a height to a div, using the unit of measurement 'rem' solved the issue.
 * When using the .getElemenetByID method, I did not put the ID I was targeting in single quotes.
 This causes issues when I was using IDs that contained a '-'.